laboon/CS1632_Spring2019/course-info.md

 ## Exam Details

 There will be two midterm examinations, each worth 15% of your grade.
+A study guide will be posted approximately one week before each exam.

 ## Programming Language Selection